llafuente/class/README.markdown

     }
 });

-// you should extend allways when the class is finished Whale.extends(Animal, false);
+// you should extend always when the class is finished Whale.extends(Animal, false);

 try {